Introduction to Python

 Blog de MaximoFN

-If we are not interested in one of the returned data, we can skip it by _
+If one of the returned data is not of interest, we can skip it using _

 .